animatlabs/animatlabs.github.io/_posts/2026-03-24-htmx-dotnet.md

   - ASP.NET Core
   - Compensation
 author: animat089
-last_modified_at: 2026-03-23
+last_modified_at: 2026-03-26
 sitemap: true
 toc: true
 toc_label: "Table of Contents"
 comments: true
+faq:
+  - q: "Can I build a real-time dashboard in .NET without JavaScript?"
+    a: "For the UI updates, yes: HTMX's SSE extension pulls HTML over EventSource and patches the DOM.
+You still load HTMX itself, but you don't write custom JS for the stream."
+  - q: "How does HTMX SSE work with ASP.NET Core?"
+    a: "Attributes like `sse-connect` / `sse-swap` tell HTMX to open the stream; your minimal API or controller returns `text/event-stream` with HTML chunks.
+HTMX swaps them in—no hand-rolled `EventSource` code in your repo."
+  - q: "What is WorkflowForge compensation in the HTMX dashboard?"
+    a: "If a step blows up, WorkflowForge runs compensations newest-first.
+Here we just pipe those steps out as SSE so the page shows the rollback live—same saga idea, rendered as HTML fragments."
 ---

 I needed a workflow status page.
 Click a button, watch steps execute, show success or rollback.
 React plus WebSockets was my first instinct.
 Then I looked at the actual requirements: one-way data, server renders the UI, no client state.
 Overkill.

 HTMX has an SSE extension that opens an `EventSource` from attributes.
 The server sends HTML fragments, HTMX swaps them into the page.
-I paired it with WorkflowForge 2.1.1 for a five-step order workflow with automatic compensation. **Zero** `<script>` tags.
-Not bragging.
-Still surprised it worked on the first try.
+I paired it with WorkflowForge 2.1.1 for a five-step order workflow with automatic compensation. **Zero** custom JavaScript.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/WorkflowForge/AnimatLabs.WorkflowForge.HtmxDashboard){: .btn .btn--primary}